April 22, 2024

 Why is artifact-based deployment a better method?

-Liquibase takes the artifact-based approach because it treats database change as a fluid, collaborative, properly reviewed, and tested pipeline rather than a more forceful change directive whose consequences aren’t entirely known.
-Because Liquibase treats a ChangeSet as a collection of smaller changes that can all be individually reviewed and tested, a ChangeSet can be fixed and optimized before deployment without derailing the rest of the ChangeLog artifact.
-Liquibase helps teams match the pace of the application development pipeline and align on smaller, more frequent deployments.
+The artifact-based approach treats database change as a fluid, collaborative, properly reviewed and tested artifact rather than a more forceful change directive whose consequences aren’t entirely known.
+Because changes are treated as smaller, iterative packages grouped into defined batches, Liquibase helps teams match the pace and cadence of the application development pipeline and align on smaller, more frequent deployments.

-The metadata within changesets includes Labels and Contexts, which give granular information about each element of the update, helping make the changeset artifact more than just a SQL change script committed to source control.
+The metadata within ChangeSets includes Labels and Contexts, which give granular information about each element of the update, helping make the changeset artifact more than just a SQL change script committed to source control.
 Instead, it packages a contextualized, collaborative, observable asset that can be promoted and monitored throughout the pipeline.
 This detailed artifact metadata makes it easier to use advanced capabilities, including:

 • Targeted rollbacks